paperfront/Journey/README.md

     - [ ] Setup the RV for analysis
     - [ ] Setup analysis data in firestore
 - [X] Implement log out button
+- [ ] Setup calendar on main page
+    - [ ] Get prompts from selected day
+    - [ ] Open list view for prompts from selected day

 # Week 3